-Do you use mouth guards when participating in certain?
+Do you use mouth guards when participating in certain activities?
 Do you take proper care of them or does your mouth guard get thrown into your bag with your workout clothes after you’re done?
 If so, you might be allowing yeast, bacteria or fungi to form on your guard.
 Cleaning this piece of safety equipment isn’t particularly difficult, and today we’d like to help you learn how.

 When you aren’t using it, your mouth guard should be kept in its protective case and with good ventilation until it has dried.
 Having good airflow can help to stop bacteria from growing and spreading.
 Your case can also undergo regular cleanings.
 If your guard gets cracks or pits, it might be time to replace it as those could be perfect places for bacteria to develop.